 The Downside Of Consumer Services Jobs

 OK, so we talked about all the good things about the consumer service industry, now let’s share some of the not-so-good.
+The biggest con is .

 - People.
 I know, this is also on the good things about the job list!
 But, the reality is – people can be difficult.
 In customer service jobs, employees need to make customers happy so they come back.
 But, sometimes making people happy is an uphill battle.

 - Pay.
 Many customer service jobs do tend to pay on the lower end of the pay scale.
 The best paying jobs are in managerial positions which do require additional skills so additional training or education may be needed.

 - Repetitive.
 Customer service professionals often have to repeat the same things day after day to every customer.
 This is particularly the case if you work as a home-based customer service representative.